Is American English Going To Take Over British English Completely? - Slashdot

 I personally will argue with people over the pronunciation of 'z' (where I live, it's supposed to be zed, not zee), but that's more or less habit... language is living and what is 'correct' is whatever people are us

 So Hillary Clinton is British?
-(Score:2)
+(Score:5, Insightful)

 Another trend is to avoid passive structures such as "a paper was written," instead using the more active form, "I wrote a paper."